pweerd/bigfile/help.md

 ## Changes

-#### V1.2.2024.0323
+#### V2.0.2024.0404

 - Many bugfixes
 - Supporting more archives via 7zip (If 7z.exe is found).
 Also Bitmanager's FileStorage is supported.
 - Fallback to SharpZLib if .Net's native ZipArchive fails.
 - Archive entries are accessible via an auto-complete.
 - Archives are cached (1 at the moment).
 This speeds up processing of archives with a lot of entries.
+- Hex views in the detail view.

 #### V1.1.2023.0202